harneetsahi/backendProject/README.md

 23. inside generateAccessToken method, we will call sign method on jwt that takes {payload (id, email, username, fullname)}, process.env.ACCESS_TOKEN_SECRET, {expiry}.

-24. same code is called inside generaterefreshtoken except that it needs just an id as payload.
+24. same code is called inside generateRefreshToken except that it needs just an id as payload and replace access token with refresh token.

-25.
+---

+### File handling

+25. npm i cloudinary, npm i multer
+26. We will use multer to take the file from the user and temporarily store it on our local server.
+Afterwards, we will use cloudinary to grab the file from local storage and host on their server.
+27. create a new file in utils for cloudinary.
+28. Refer to documentation on your cloudinary account for code.
+29. We will make use of file system of nodejs to get file path.
+So import fs from 'fs'.
+30. Configure cloudinary amd store secret variables in your env file.
+31. create an uploader function and wrap it in try catch block for error handling.
+If error occurs, we want to remove the file from local storage so make use of fs.unlinkSync.

+---